-mSIGNIA’s founders have specialized in mobile security since 1999.
-Since then, they have led mobile security efforts worldwide for Symantec®, GTE Cybertrust®, Gemplus®, and various start-ups.
+mSIGNIA’s founders have specialized in mobile security since 1999; leading mobile security efforts worldwide for Symantec®, GTE Cybertrust®, Gemplus®, and various start-ups.
 They helped define “Mobile-First” as a buzzword and continue innovating at the internet’s edge through Client APIs and Universal SDKs.

-Mobile is a game changer: the device is so personal it literally puts you online.
-No longer does a user have to go to a PC and login; users are now always connected causing the physical and digital worlds which – ultimately – will yield a single, Secure Connected Commerce payment experience.
+Mobile continues to be a game changer: the device is so personal it literally puts you online.
+No longer does a user have to go to a PC and login; users are now always connected.
+Mobile has converged the physical and digital worlds which – ultimately – will yield a single, Secure Connected Commerce payment experience.

 mSIGNIA was founded because mobile changed everything… but security failed to change with it. mSIGNIA was the first company to provide iOS and Android security SDKs that are integrated into a mobile app… providing security from within the app.
 This caused mSIGNIA to quickly realize SDKs distributed in 3rd-party apps must be flexible and well managed… they must be Universal SDKs managed by a Client API server.

 Security now requires a mobile-first design.
 Security now requires the experience of mSIGNIA.

-mSIGNIA’s patent-pending uSDK enable the payment ecosystem to thrive in the mobile environment… rather than be limited by it.
+mSIGNIA’s patent-pending cAPI and uSDKs enable the payment ecosystem to thrive in the mobile environment… rather than be limited by it.
 Follow the links to learn more about the balance between merchant payment and trusted third parties who secure the transaction.
 Back to Top

-Even after a user gives their consent to access their data, mSIGNIA’s patented Digital Biometric products take great care to anonymize any personal identifiable data allowable before it is sent off the device through various fuzzing and hashing techniques.
+ven after a user gives their consent to access their data, mSIGNIA’s patented Digital Biometrics products take great care to anonymize any personal identifiable data allowable before it is sent off the device through various fuzzing and hashing techniques.
 These techniques ensure PII is not stored on web servers and the anonymization of identifiers prevents multiple web services from colluding to create a cross-indexing of a user or their device.
+Back to Top

-mSIGNIA has about 20 international patents, either issued or pending, that define mSIGNIA’s inventions in Digital Biometrics, Dynamic Key Cryptography, and SDK Management.
+mSIGNIA has about 20 international patents, either issued or pending, that define mSIGNIA’s inventions in Digital Biometrics, Dynamic Key Cryptography, and Client API / SDK Management.